 I didn’t know at the time what had made me cry.
 I didn’t know if it was sadness, or anger, fear or depression.
 I didn’t know if it was because I grew up catholic and suddenly I could feel the disappointed eyes of God thrust down upon me.
 At that point, I wasn’t entirely sure I even believed in God anymore.
 If there was a God, this was surely my punishment.
 And I didn’t know if the tears were just because I felt so completely and utterly alone in that moment, like the world around me just ceased to exist and that lone voice was just too much for my shattered sense of self to comprehend.

 It took me many months and a thousand more tears to finally realize what it was I felt that day…what had made me cry the way that I had; it was relief.
 As if I finally knew that it was over, and I was both rejoicing and grieving that last drink all at once.

 Hope, I’ve learned, is the most powerful feeling of all.

 I still use music today to help me center myself, and yes, to ease my anxiety.
 I am grateful to that therapist for pulling that first honest, authentic emotion out of me after having been numb for so long.

 My daughter was 4 years old when I took that last drink.
-Today, she is 7, and she has not had to live a single day without her mother since that decision to change was made.
+Today, she is almost 8, and she has not had to live a single day without her mother since that decision to change was made.
 The decision that my life was more valuable than the bottle.